WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

     - We could consider granting default capabilities, but this does against the best practice of avoiding key reuse
     - This means the BTCR DID is mostly useless without a partial DID Description, so we should consider this carefully
 - Omitting `id` as opposed to the previous `*` microsyntax introduces the problem above in which we don't know the path suffix to assign to keys.
 We can solve this in at least 2 ways:
     - Add a field to the BTCR DID method spec to address this.
-I.e. `subpath` and the assumption is that it will get merged with the DID to form the `id` value.
+I.e. `path` and the assumption is that it will get merged with the DID to form the `id` value.
     - Use an algorithmic approach like above, but I think that's a very bad idea
 - The number of confirmations of a transaction underlying a BTCR DID should be considered (and automated in the tool constructing the DID Description)
 - Censorship resistance
     - With IPFS URI of raw hash value; this is not-censorship resistant
     - First BTCR DID does not need an OP_RETURN.
 This increases censorship resistance.
 Subsequently must have OP_RETURN